AlexRiveraU/reading-notes/class-02.md

 >EVALUATING CONDITIONS & CONDITIONAL STATEMENTS

-There are two component to a decision:
+There are two components to a decision:

 1. An expression is evaluated and returns a value.
 2. A conditional statement says what to do in a given situation.